mosip/mosip-infra/deployment/sandbox-v2/docs/print.md

 1. Print partner created and certs uploaded.

 1. The private and certificate of print partner is converted to p12 keystore format.
+You may use the following command:
+    ```
+    $ openssl pkcs12 -export -out key.p12 -in cert.pem -inkey pvt_key.pem -passout pass: -nokeys
+    ```
 1. This p12 key is used in your print service (you will need to compile your code).

 1. Your print service reads the relevant (expected) fields from received credentials.